aptise/peter_sslers/README.md

 THE ADMIN TOOL SHOULD NEVER BE PUBLICLY ACCESSIBLE.
 YOU SHOULD ONLY RUN IT ON A PRIVATE NETWORK

-By default, the `example_production.ini` file won't even run the admin tools.  that is how serious we are about telling you to be careful!
+By default, the `example_production.ini` file won't even run the admin tools.
+That is how serious we are about telling you to be careful!

 # why/how?

 Again, the purpose of this package is to enable certificate management in systems where one or more of the following apply:

 * you have a lot of Domains
 * you have a lot of machines
 * your Domains resolve to more than one IP address

 Imagine you want to issue a certificate for 100 Domains, which could be served from any one of 5 machines (load balancers or round-robin dns) and the Certificates need to be deployable to all 5 machines.

 To solve this you can:

 * proxy external ` /.well-known/acme-challenge/` to one or more machines running this tool (they just need to share a common datastore)
 * make ` /.well-known/admin` only usable within your LAN or NEVER USABLE
 * on a machine within your LAN, you can query for the latest certs for Domain(s) using simple `curl` commands

-In a more advanced implementation (such as what this was originally designed to manage) the Certificates need to be loaded into a `Redis` server for use by an `OpenResty`/`Nginx` webserver/gateway that will dynamically handle ssl Certificates.
+In a more advanced implementation (such as what this was originally designed to manage) the Certificates need to be loaded into a `Redis` server for use by an `OpenResty`/`Nginx` webserver/gateway that will dynamically handle SSL Certificates.

 In a simple example, `OpenResty`/`Nginx` will query `/.well-known/admin/domain/example.com/config.json` to pull the active certificate information for a domain.
 In advanced versions, that certificate information will be cached into multiple levels of `OpenResty`/`Nginx` and `Redis` using different optimization strategies.

-This package does all the annoying openssl work in terms of building chains and converting formats *You just tell it what domains you need Certificates for and in which format and THERE YOU GO.*
+This package does all the annoying openssl work in terms of building chains and converting formats *You just tell it what domains you need Certificates for and in which format AND THERE YOU GO.*

 # Deployment Concepts